umd-lib/aleph-x-services-java-wrapper/README.md

 A Java client wrapper for Aleph X-Services

-This project is intended to provide a _thin_ wrapper around the Aleph X-services.
+This project is intended to provide a _thin_ Java wrapper around the Aleph X-services.

 ## Useful Resources